 Dear Senators Cornyn and Whitehouse,

-I am writing on behalf of the members of the Fraternal Order of Police to advise you of our support for S. 4003, the “Law Enforcement De-escalation Training Act.”
+I am writing on behalf of the members of the Fraternal Order of Police to advise you of our strong support for S. 3740, the “Supporting Treatment and Recovery Over Narcotics for Growth, Empowerment, and Rehabilitation (STRONGER) Act.”
+This bipartisan bill passed the Senate by unanimous consent in the previous Congress, and we look forward to working with you both to pass it again this year.

-On behalf of the more than 364,000 members of the Fraternal Order of Police, we thank you both for your leadership on this important issue.
-If I can provide any additional information about this bill, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.
+On behalf of the more than 373,000 members of the Fraternal Order of Police, I thank you both for your leadership on this issue.
+If I can provide any additional information on this issue, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.